The foundational root of all success in sales is a fanatical focus on prospecting.

 All the cool kids are doing it.

-The importance and influence of social media in today’s world cannot be overstated.
-Millions of people around the world use social media to connect with each other and today, businesses have started using it to get in touch and understand their consumers better.
+The importance and influence of social media in today’s world cannot be stressed enough.
+Millions of people around the world use social media to connect with each other and businesses today have started using it to get in touch and understand their consumers better.
 And as a business tool, social media has become the vanguard in technological advances.

 These social media platforms give you the ability to communicate and build relationships with your prospect easily.
 Through these social channels, you can identify and analyze your prospect’s behavior, preferences, triggers, and pain points that can later help you cater to their needs and provide solutions to their problems.